Multiphase Flow

 In GEOS, the setup of a multiphase simulation starts in the Solvers XML block of the input file.
 This example relies on a solver of type CompositionalMultiphaseFVM that implements a fully implicit finite-volume scheme based on the standard two-point approximation of the flux (TPFA).
 More information on this solver can be found at Compositional Multiphase Flow Solver.

-The CompositionalMultiphaseFVM block contains two important sub-blocks, namely NonlinearSolverParameters and LinearSolverParameters.
-In NonlinearSolverParameters, one can finely tune the nonlinear tolerance, the application of the linear search algorithm, and the heuristics used to increase the time step size.
-In LinearSolverParameters, the user can specify the linear tolerance, the type of (direct or iterative) linear solver, and the type of preconditioner, if any.
+The CompositionalMultiphaseFVM block contains two important sub-blocks, NonlinearSolverParameters and LinearSolverParameters.
+In NonlinearSolverParameters, we can tune the nonlinear tolerance, the application of the linear search algorithm, and the heuristics that control time step sizes.
+In LinearSolverParameters, we can specify the linear tolerance, the type of (direct or iterative) linear solver, and the type of preconditioner, if any.
 For large multiphase flow problems, we recommend using an iterative linear solver (solverType="gmres" or solverType="fgmres") combined with the multigrid reduction (MGR) preconditioner (preconditionerType="mgr").
 More information about the MGR preconditioner can be found in Linear Solvers.

 Note